slamora/brackets-wiki/Brackets-Extensions.md

 * [GitHub](https://github.com/jrowny/brackets-github): Implements the GitHub API, including oAuth.
 Currently functionality limited to Gists.
 * [ToGist](https://github.com/davidderaedt/togist): Create a gist from current selection.
 * (See also [Prefixr](https://github.com/davidderaedt/prefixr-extension) above).
+* [PhoneGap Build](https://github.com/tpryan/brackets-phonegapbuild): Eventual goal is to be able to send a project to PhoneGap Build from Brackets.
+Still in early stages.

 **Documentation**
 * [MDNLookup](https://github.com/pamelafox/brackets-MDNLookup-extension): Includes a way of creating an extensions toolbar and adding buttons to the toolbar with callbacks.
 Requires a slight change to the core.